ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Security** Allowed by administrator account

-**Operation** Returns a Qi Type object If entity already exists on the service by Id, the existing type is returned to the caller unchanged.
+**Operation** Returns a Qi Type object.
+If the entity Id already exists on the service, the existing type is returned to the caller unchanged.
 Otherwise, a new type definition is added to the Qi Service

 DeleteType( )